Italy: Lake Como & the Italian Lake District | VBT Bicycling Vacations Skip to Main Content

 Included Meals: Breakfast, Lunch, Dinner

-Your tour ends after breakfast.
-In Colico*, you can board a train to Milan’s central railway station and Malpensa airport.
-The railway station is only 5-minute walk from your hotel.
+In Colico*, you can board a train to Milan’s central railway station and Malpensa Airport.
+The railway station is just a five-minute walk from your hotel.

-*If you stay in Bellagio, you may take a boat to nearby Varenna.
-In Varenna board a train to Milan’s central railway station and Malpensa airport.
+*If staying in Bellagio, take a boat to nearby Varenna, where you can board a train to Milan’s central railway station and Malpensa Airport.

 Included Meals: Breakfast